MetaTrader 5 & MetaTrader 4 · v1.63

 LVLCurrent cycle levelL1 = starting level, L2 = trend confirmed, L3+ = deep in cycle, peak zone.

-SIGNAL / SIGCurrent entry signalShows the active signal type (BUY T1, SELL Safety, etc.) if a crossover is firing.
+SIGNAL / SIGCurrent entry signalShows the active signal type (BUY T1, SELL Safety, etc.) with an age timer (e.g. 45m).
+Signals expire after InpSigPersistMins (default 3h) or on direction reversal.
 Blank when no signal.

 KZKill Zone statusActive = London or NY session is open.
 Wait = outside Kill Zone hours.